 Humans keep doing impossible things.
-Running a 4-minute mile, running 100 miles, lifting 500 pounds over our head, being an undefeated wrestler with no arms or legs.
+Running a 4-minute mile, running 100 miles or more, lifting 500 pounds over our head, being an undefeated wrestler with no arms or legs.
 Each of these things have been accomplished even though public opinion claimed they were impossible at the time.
 The difference was that in each example these people believed, or were tricked into believing they could do this thing.

 The pursuit of endurance is a unique journey for each of us, but it seems science has concluded what athletes have known all along – that there’s more in the tank, if you’re willing to believe it’s there.